DSLituiev/lab-keras-r/running-docker-containers.md

 ### Stop docker container when done
 When you are done, stop the docker container using these instructions:
 - open up another terminal window and type `docker ps`
-- get the hash sequence of the first container in the displayed list
+- get the hash sequence of the first container in the displayed list (some [hexadecimal](http://mathworld.wolfram.com/Hexadecimal.html) sequence like `d626dd302358`)
-- run `docker kill [hash sequence]`
+- run `docker stop [hash sequence]`
 This will stop the command running in the previous terminal window and the Rstudio interface in the browser window.

 ## Part 2: Training neural networks in the cloud